nixworks/public/news/2011/10/19/README.md

 ##### South Korean President
 ### [The President of South Korea, Lee Myung-bak, meets with the Prime Minister of Japan, Yoshihiko Noda, in Seoul. ](/news/2011/10/19/the-president-of-south-korea-lee-myung-bak-meets-with-the-prime-minister-of-japan-yoshihiko-noda-in-seoul.md)
-_Context: South Korean President, Yoshihiko Noda, Seoul, Lee Myung-bak, Prime Minister of Japan_
+_Context: Prime Minister of Japan, Yoshihiko Noda, Lee Myung-bak, Seoul, South Korean President_

 ##### exotic animal
 ### [56 animals are intentionally released by their owner from an exotic animal farm in Muskingum County, Ohio.
 The owner subsequently commits suicide. ](/news/2011/10/19/56-animals-are-intentionally-released-by-their-owner-from-an-exotic-animal-farm-in-muskingum-county-ohio-the-owner-subsequently-commits-su.md)